 The sixth-grade students travel to coastal Georgia for an educational experience on Tybee Island at the Burton 4-H Center.
 The Burton 4-H Center Environmental Education Program is administered by UGA Extension.
 The 4-H Center is located on six acres of Tybee Island, Georgia.

 Students, teachers and chaperones stay in dormitories.
 Small groups of students and chaperones are taught by professional staff in hands-on classes.
 Classes cover such things as island ecology, herpetology, ornithology and coastal ecosystems.
 Students get to touch, taste and experience the science and history they are learning.

 The seventh-grade students visit Blue Ridge Outdoor Education Center as a part of their school year curriculum.
 The center is a program of Camp Mikell and Conference Center, which is nestled in the hills of the southern edge of the Chattahoochee National Forest, just east of Toccoa, Georgia.

 The highlights of the trip include a day of white water rafting (water-level permitting), team-building exercises, navigating ropes courses through the trees, exercises in ecology and an Underground Railroad history simulation.

 A trip such as this enables our students to experience learning in a way that is difficult or impossible to achieve in the classroom.

-The eighth grade students and their chaperones travel to Washington, D.C.
-This trip is non-stop educational fun.
-Mount Vernon is the first stop on the tour.
-Students visit the museum and tour the house and grounds.
+Eighth-grade students and their chaperones travel to Washington, D.C. for a non-stop educational adventure in our nation’s capitol.
+Mount Vernon is the first stop where students visit the museum and tour the house and grounds of George Washington.